Skip to content

 Road Trip trough Southern Styria

-On a rainy day like today when water droplets are smashing against the window I like to sort pictures and take a look back.
+On a rainy day like today, when water droplets are smashing against the window, I like to sort pictures and take a look back.
 I was very fortunate to come around a lot this summer due to my work in travel management.
-My first vacations though I enjoyed a week ago in my home country.
-Southern Styria is a beautiful piece of land in the far south of Austria close to the Slovene border.
+The first vacation I enjoyed was a week ago in my home country.
+Southern Styria is a beautiful piece of land in the far south of Austria, close to the Slovene border.
 It is well known for agriculture and wine production especially.
-The smooth green hills are perfectly fitted for vinyards, the wines tend to be mild and sweet.
-Due to the beautiful landscape and the great cuisine Southern Styria became a major tourist destination In the last couple of years.
-Today you see the growing wealth in a region which was one of the poorest in Austria a few decades ago.
+The smooth green hills are perfectly fitted for vineyards, and the wines are mild and sweet.
+Due to the beautiful landscape and the excellent cuisine, Southern Styria has become a significant tourist destination in recent years.
+Today, you see the growing wealth in a region that was one of the poorest in Austria a few decades ago.
 I very much recommend a visit.

 test